Zeuhz-Droid/Natours-Remake/README.md

 P.S - check website on both a mobile device and a desktop via the inspect button.
 Different media queries written for different screen sizes.

+## 12/04/2022
+This site is hosted at https://zeuhz-droid.github.io/Natours-Remake/ check it out and drop reviews, and comments.
+Thank you.